Krazy303/YoutubeMusicCss/README.md

 # A Custom CSS for YouTube Music

-A cool 😎 CSS for YouTube Music in Zen.
+A cool 😎 CSS for YouTube Music in Zen Browser.

 ## Table of Contents
 - [Previews](#previews)